 Do Insurance Companies Care About Alberta Speeding Ticket Demerits?

-What If I Get A Speeding Ticket in Calgary?The fines and demerits for speeding tickets in Calgary are no different than anywhere else in Alberta.
+What If I Get A Speeding Ticket in Calgary?The fines and demerits for speeding tickets in Calgary are no different than anywhere else in the province.
 If you get a speeding ticket, photo radar ticket, or speed on green and red light camera tickets, you can pay them at the Calgary Traffic Court or online.

 Get more information about Calgary speeding tickets here.